 For instance, you might have antifreeze leaking and it burning off smells like plastic.
 Also, a heater component could be melting, and this could smell like plastic too.

-If you have a burning smell coming from the heater and you have clean it, then it is a good idea to have it checked out to make sure nothing serious is wrong.
+If you have a burning smell coming from the heater and you have cleaned it, then it is a good idea to have it checked out to make sure nothing serious is wrong.

 If you have a burning plastic smell when you turn on something else besides the heater, then it is probably an electrical short.
 This happens when the plastic coating on wires, fuses, or other connections wear off or burn off.